 Jamie Theakston is a respected TV and radio presenter.

-Theakston is a household name, thanks to his Breakfast show on Heart FM, and previous roles on mainstream terrestrial shows such as Live & Kicking and Top of the Pops.
+Theakston is a household name, thanks to his Breakfast show on Heart FM, and previous roles on mainstream terrestrial shows such as Live & Kicking and Top of the Pops

-Jamie Theakston quickly became a key anchor for the BBC, presenting their coverage of the much-hyped lunar eclipse in 1999, fronting the top-rating Saturday night quiz show A Question of Pop, hosting coverage of Glastonbury and presenting The Millennium.
+Jamie quickly became a key anchor for the BBC, presenting their coverage of the lunar eclipse, fronting the top-rating Saturday night quiz show ‘A Question of Pop’, hosting coverage of Glastonbury and presenting ‘The Millennium’.

 When not broadcasting, Jame is in demand as a conference, live events and awards host.